Harriet M. Cornwell Tourist House

 Harriet M. Cornwell Tourist House is a historic tourist home for African-American patrons located at Columbia, South Carolina.
 It was built about 1895, and is a two-story, frame American Foursquare style dwelling.
 It has a hipped roof and features a one-story wraparound porch.
 Mrs. Cornwell began operating her house as a tourist home during the 1940s.

 It was added to the National Register of Historic Places in 2007.
+A historical marker was erected in 2014.